Is embezzlement a felony or misdemeanor crime in Texas?

 Houston embezzlement defense lawyer Neal Davis understands that embezzlement is a document-intensive crime.
 He can use financial consultants, computer experts and other means to help establish your innocence.

 For legal services in Houston, Harris County, Fort Bend County or Montgomery County, contact the Neal Davis Law Firm today.
-You will receive a free and confidential legal review of your case.
+You will receive a confidential legal review of your case.
 Then you can decide if you want to engage experienced attorney Neal Davis.

 Get Neal Davis – and get results.